talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 Vegans can classify a species as problematic by reference to Leopold's non-speciesist definition.
 However, once identified, any action taken must *as far as is possible and practicable* be neither exploitive nor unnecessarily cruel.

-### So where to from here?
+### Final thoughts

+> Identifying a species as problematic does not commit a vegan to act in any specific manner.
+However, that vegans can offer a non-speciesist definition of 'pest' and can argue for a specific approach in dealing with them demonstrates that vegans can address complex environmental concerns.

 While the ideals of veganism are always placed first, individual vegans will differ on what, if any, actions ought to be taken.
 This can range from 'do nothing' (*all species have a right to life*) to 'controlling possums' (applying the golden rule of *acting to bring about the least harm*)

-This is discussed in more depth in the appendix.
+*This is discussed in more depth in the appendix.*

-### Final thoughts

-Identifying a species as problematic does not commit a vegan to act in any specific manner.
-However, that vegans can offer a non-speciesist definition of 'pest' and can argue for a specific approach in dealing with them demonstrates that vegans can address complex environmental concerns.

-While there may be disagreement amongst vegans regarding the moral course of action there is agreement that any actions must *as far as is possible and practicable* not be exploitive or unnecessarily cruel.

-This is no different from individuals facing any difficult complex moral questions.
+This disagreement over 'how to act' is no different from individuals facing any difficult complex moral questions.
 Conflicts of opinion arise over euthanasia, abortion, freedom of speech, and many others.

 ## Appendix.

-### Warning: Going Philosophical
+### Fitting all this into Ethical Philosophical

-Sorry, but the next section gets a little academic.
-The author believes it necessary but it's the sort of stuff that causes some people to gnaw their own limbs off.
-If you are interested in the philosophical underpinning great... read on...
+The next section discusses ethical theory in some depth.
+Dive in if you're interested, but it's the sort of stuff that causes some people to gnaw their own limbs off.

+If you decide to skip this section the arguments above should be enough to serve you in your day-to-day discussions.

 ### Back to the recap.